 The MPQC is a cooperative voluntary program involving Massachusetts maternity facilities and key perinatal stakeholders, designed to promote the sharing of best practices of care.
 The collaborative is comprised of representatives from the 46 birthing hospitals in the state including, but not limited to Chairs of Obstetrics, Clinical Nurse Mangers, Quality Improvement professionals, and other clinical staff; Representatives from the Massachusetts Department of Health, including Office of Data Translation and Medical Director; Insurers and other stakeholders.
 The March of Dimes provides administrative support, direction, and financial support to the collaborative.
 As of September 2014 the MPQC is one of six Perinatal Quality Collaboratives that was awarded the CDC State Based Perinatal Quality Collaborative grant awards.
 The MPQC hosts semi-annual summits and collaborative calls between summits.

-These recommendations represent a core set of clinical guidelines for average-risk patients from the general population.
+MHQP’s 2020 guidelines were developed by a collaborative group of Massachusetts healthcare organizations.
+These are recommendations for providing perinatal care to pregnant women from the general population.
 The guidelines should not supplant clinical judgment or the needs of individual patients.
 These guidelines are intended as quality-practice recommendations and are not intended as a description of benefits, conditions of payment, or any other legal requirements of any particular health plan or payer.
 Each health plan or payer makes its own determination of coverage and benefits.
 In the event that these practice recommendations are inconsistent with any applicable laws or regulations, such laws or regulations take precedence.

 Early Elective Delivery (EED)